sunflowerdojo/sunflowerdojo.github.io/_posts/2015-07-01-verify-email-sources-with-sender-policy-framework.md

 ## **Implementation**

-Naturally, email servers need to be SPF-aware to take advantage of a domain&#8217;s SPF record.
+Naturally, email servers need to be SPF-aware to take advantage of a domain's SPF record.
 A number of mail servers natively support SPF, including Courier, Exim, Communigate Pro — see [www.openspf.org/implementations](http://www.openspf.org/implementations) for the full list as well as extensions and patches for existing mail servers (Postfix, Sendmail, IIS, Exchange).
 Add the appropriate extensions your email servers and coordinate with business partners to do the same.

 A SPF policy is a DNS TXT record, specifies the SPF version used, contains a list of permitted sources or matching methods (called “mechanisms”), typically followed by “-all” or some variation.
-A framework query tool is available for looking up a domain&#8217;s SPF record ([www.spf-all.com](http://www.spf-all.com/)), used in the following SPF implementation examples.
+A framework query tool is available for looking up a domain's SPF record ([www.spf-all.com](http://www.spf-all.com/)), used in the following SPF implementation examples.

 Complete syntax documentation is [available here](about:blank).